Has the Cloud changed Software Development for Good?

 Before introduction of the cloud, the security of the infrastructure that DevOps built depended on the full-time focus of an entirely different team – the security team.
 Now, DevOps creates their own environments in the cloud, and they must take on the security responsibilities of those environments as well.

 Here’s the problem.
 DevOps pros don’t live and breathe security.
-They are creators – securing their environments isn’t as much fun as building and deploying code in them.
+They are creators – securing the cloud isn’t as much fun as building and deploying code.
 This becomes exponentially more frustrating for DevOps people that have less experience and knowledge around securing cloud infrastructures.
 And that turns out to be pretty common since infrastructure security had historically been handled by a dedicated and separate team.
 There’s no denying that security is critically important, but it isn’t easy to add that responsibility to a team that doesn’t have a security background and isn’t particularly interested in the work.

 I think you already know the answer.
 The cloud has brought many challenges along with it for these teams, and is the primary reason why cloud adoption rates have not been accelerated.
 There are more challenges than I can cover in a single post, but let’s just paint a broad picture so you can understand the impact it has.